-WordPress is a very powerful tool that everyone can use from single blog author to large magazines with multiple authors.
-A well-designed user role management system allows you to determine the right place for each of them.
-In this article I will answer the question how to add new users in WordPress blog.
+WordPress is a very powerful tool that everyone can use from a single blog author to large magazines with multiple authors.
+A well-designed user role management system, allows you to determine the right place for each of them.
+In this article, I will answer the question of how to add new users to the WordPress blog.

 WordPress gives us the opportunity to add many users and authors.
 You can also give them appropriate roles that determine what they can and can not do on your site.
 This allows you to control what is happening on the site.
 With this solution, you can manage your content appropriately.